[ A Fireproof and Waterproof Cement ] Anthony Allaire

-This recipe, a clipping from an unknown print source, has been pasted onto page 56, which has been added to the middle of the notebook.
-This recipe for fireproof and waterproof cement was printed in newspapers, such as The Ladies' Literary Cabinet (New York, 25 May 1822) and Minerva (New York, 14 February 1824), and in print recipe collections, such as The Housekeeper's Book (Philadelphia, 1837).
-Although the typesetting suggests that the recipe in this book is not from these sources, the date of these items may suggest that the recipe clipping dates to the first decades of the nineteenth century.
+This clipping from an unknown print source is pasted onto page 56 of Allaire's Diary, which has been added to the middle of the notebook.
+The same recipe for fireproof and waterproof cement appeared in newspapers, such as The Ladies' Literary Cabinet (New York, 25 May 1822) and Minerva (New York, 14 February 1824), and in print recipe collections, such as The Housekeeper's Book (Philadelphia, 1837).
+Although the typesetting suggests that the recipe in Allaire's book is not from these sources, publication dates suggest that the clipping also dates to the first decades of the nineteenth century.
 Image courtesy of New Brunswick Museum Archives and Research Library.

 A fire proof and water proof Cement.-- To half

 a pint of milk put an equal quantity of vinegar, in

 order to curdle it; then separate the curd from

 the whey, and mix the whey with the whites of

 four or five eggs, beating the whole well together.

 When it is well mixed, add a little quick lime

 through a sieve until it has acquired the consistence